 In use: 1967-Present

-This base provides low frequency radio transmission communications to the United States Navy and the Royal Australian Navy.
+The station is operated and maintained by Australia’s Department of Defence, and it provides very low frequency (VLF) radio transmission communications to the United States Navy, the Royal Australian Navy, and their allies.

-This was a communication hub for ships and fleets located in the western Pacific and eastern Indian oceans.
+It serves as a communication hubs for ships and submarines located in the western Pacific and eastern Indian oceans.

 Units Stationed: